Despite the pandemic, more than 100 Seattle-area bars and restaurants petition Inslee to extend alcohol sales to 2 a.m.

 When it comes to his patrons, “Having them finish up their glass of rosé on the patio doesn’t seem like the most harmful thing in the world after 10 p.m.,” Stowell says.
 “I’ve seen some bars out there that are breaking the rules,” he says, and party bars with lax COVID-19 prevention practices have become hot spots elsewhere.
 But he maintains that “Bad actors are gonna be bad actors,” calling for better enforcement “instead of having it be 100% on the business owner.”
 Meanwhile, criticism has been leveled at state and county officials for providing little direction and a lack of consistency to restaurant and bar owners when it comes to COVID-19 rules, and operators are expected to self-police, reporting employees who test positive and deciding whether to temporarily close.

-On behalf of the Governor’s office, deputy communications director Mike Faulk says they’ve been engaging regularly with owners about potential changes to restrictions “with the goal of allowing restaurants more opportunities to ‘make it’ in this new environment while maintaining public health and safety.”
+On behalf of the governor’s office, deputy communications director Mike Faulk says they’ve been engaging regularly with owners about potential changes to restrictions “with the goal of allowing restaurants more opportunities to ‘make it’ in this new environment while maintaining public health and safety.”
 But with regard to the current 10 p.m. last call, he says, “We have heard repeatedly from local health departments and local law enforcement about the positive impact this change has had on social gatherings that lead to COVID transmission.
 We have nothing in the works at the moment to revert it.”

-While she lent the names of her popular bars Linda’s and King’s Hardware to the petition, Linda Derschang says she was playing a long game with last call, “hoping there would be a compromise and Gov. Inslee would allow bars and restaurants to stay open until midnight.”
+While she lent the names of her popular bars Linda’s and King’s Hardware to the petition, Derschang says she was playing a long game with last call, “hoping there would be a compromise and Gov. Inslee would allow bars and restaurants to stay open until midnight.”
 That’s a possibility the petition also floats.
-Reinstating the pre-pandemic 2 a.m. goes too far, Dershang says, citing concerns about COVID-19 spread and the safety of her employees.
+Reinstating the pre-pandemic 2 a.m. goes too far, Derschang says, citing concerns about COVID-19 spread and the safety of her employees.
 “Midnight’s late enough,” Derschang says.
 “I can’t imagine staying open later than that until we see a dramatic change in our [COVID-19 infection] numbers.”

 Petition author Austin describes the response from bar and restaurant owners as “overwhelmingly positive” with “very little blowback from the public.”
-While he says a midnight last call “would be a good toe in the water,” he elaborates on the need for more enforcement of pandemic-precipitated rules, saying, “I’m not sure why because the state lacks enforcement that the business community is the one that has to adapt… If the guidelines work, they should work at all hours.”
+While he says a midnight last call “would be a good toe in the water,” he elaborates on the need for more enforcement of pandemic-precipitated rules, saying, “I’m not sure why because the state lacks enforcement that the business community is the one that has to adapt … If the guidelines work, they should work at all hours.”

-COVID-19 restrictions on dining and drinking have divided some in the restaurant industry, and Seattle chef Eric Rivera took to Instagram to protest the petition, calling the signatories “a bunch of delusional [expletive] people that don’t understand… we’re still in a pandemic.”
-Rivera says the push to extend alcohol service now is “clearly not addressing the intricacies of a pandemic, and not understanding that they’re putting their employees and patrons in danger… You have to look at the greater good here.”
+COVID-19 restrictions on dining and drinking have divided some in the restaurant industry, and Seattle chef Eric Rivera took to Instagram to protest the petition, calling the signatories “a bunch of delusional [expletive] people that don’t understand … we’re still in a pandemic.”
+Rivera says the push to extend alcohol service now is “clearly not addressing the intricacies of a pandemic, and not understanding that they’re putting their employees and patrons in danger … You have to look at the greater good here.”

-Restaurateur Tom Douglas declined to comment on his support of the petition.
+Restaurateur Douglas declined to comment on his support of the petition.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.